lmnaslimited/wedha/lms/Web Devlopment/Chapter 2/0 Outline.md

 We'll start by defining HTML, understanding its purpose, and exploring its role in web development.

+## **Lesson 2: Writing, Previewing, and Testing HTML**

+Learn to write HTML code in VS Code, preview it with Live Server, check browser compatibility, and use comments for documentation.

 ## **Lesson 2: Basic Tags and Attributes**

 Learn core HTML tags for structuring web pages, including headings, paragraphs, links, images, and lists.
 Discover how to use attributes like `id`, `class`, and `src` to modify these elements.